-- 5.1.
+5.1.
 Motivation for circuit algebras: electronic circuits.
 Electronic circuits are made of "components" that can be wired together in many ways.
 On a logical level, we only care to know which pin of which component is connected with which other pin of the same or other component.
-On a logical level, we don't really need to know how the wires between those pins are embedded in space (see Figures 21 and 22).
-"Printed Circuit Boards" (PCBs) are operators that make smaller components ("chips") into bigger ones ("circuits") logically speaking, a PCB is simply a set of "wiring instructions", telling us which pins on which components are made to connect (and again, we never care precisely how the wires are routed provided they reach their intended destinations, and ever since the invention of multi-layered PCBs, all conceivable topologies for wiring are actually realizable).
+On a logical level, we don't really need to know how the wires between those pins are embedded in space (see Figures 27 and 28).
+"Printed Circuit Boards" (PCBs) are operators that make smaller components ("chips") into bigger ones ("circuits") - logically speaking, a PCB is simply a set of "wiring instructions", telling us which pins on which components are made to connect (and again, we never care precisely how the wires are routed provided they reach their intended destinations, and ever since the invention of multi-layered PCBs, all conceivable topologies for wiring are actually realizable).
 PCBs can be composed (think "plugging a graphics card onto a motherboard"); the result of a composition of PCBs, logically speaking, is simply a larger PCB which takes a larger number of components as inputs and outputs a larger circuit.
-Finally, it doesn't matter if several PCB are connected together and then the chips are placed on them, or if the chips are placed first and the PCBs are connected later; the resulting overall circuit remains the same. - 5.2.
-Proof of Proposition 4.13.
-We are going to ignore strand orientations throughout this proof for simplicity.
-This is not an issue as orientation switches are allowed in sKTG without restriction.
-We are also going to omit vertex signs from the pictures given the pictorial convention stated in Section 4.6.
+Finally, it doesn't matter if several PCB are connected together and then the chips are placed on them, or if the chips are placed first and the PCBs are connected later; the resulting overall circuit remains the same.